mn-INF/Ball-Knowing/README.md

 # Ball-Knowing
-Location for SQL queries on the Shared Hoops Database for Accessible Querying (SHAQ)
+Location for SQL queries on the Shared Hoops Database for Accessible Querying (SHAQ) (https://www.dolthub.com/repositories/teltorob/SHAQ/schema/main)

-While I was learning how to make queries in SQL, I downloaded a multiple tables of basketball data and combined them into a SQL database.
+While I was learning how to make queries in SQL, I downloaded multiple tables of basketball data and combined them into a SQL database.

 The downloaded tables include:
 - League seasons